Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/interface-tweaks.md

 The Start Menu folder primarily contains the `Install Open-Shell.cmd` script that automatically installs [Open-Shell](https://open-shell.github.io/Open-Shell-Menu/), the [Fluent-Metro skin](https://github.com/bonzibudd/Fluent-Metro), and the Atlas Open-Shell Preset that configures it.

 Additionally, there are some extra links to other start menu customization programs.
 You can uninstall these programs later to revert to the regular Windows start menu.

+## :material-file-document-multiple: Unlock Recent Items

+In this case, recent items refer to the multiple features in Windows that track recently opened documents, application usage, and more.

+By default, Atlas disables recent items using policies, meaning you can't change the settings.
+However, by running `Unlock Recent Items.cmd`, you can unlock recent item settings and re-enable whichever you'd like.

 ## :material-message-text: Verbose Status Messages